Freedom of movement

-Some people and organizations advocate an extension of the freedom of movement to include a freedom of movement – or migration – between the countries as well as within the countries.
+Some people and organizations advocate an extension of the freedom of movement to include free migration between countries.
 The freedom of movement is restricted in a variety of ways by various governments and may even vary within the territory of a single country.
 Such restrictions are generally based on public health, order, or safety justifications and postulate that the right to these conditions preempts the notion of freedom of movement.

 Common restrictions

 Restrictions on international travel on people (immigration or emigration) are commonplace.
 Within countries, freedom of travel is often more limited for minors, and penal law can modify this right as it applies to persons charged with or convicted of crimes (for example, parole, probation, registration).
 In some countries, freedom of movement has historically been limited for women, and for members of disfavored racial and social groups.
 Circumstances, both legal and practical, may operate to limit this freedom.
 For example, a nation that is generally permissive with respect to travel may restrict that right during time of war.